SFDO-Tooling/CumulusCI/docs/managed_2gp.md

----
-title: Release a Second-Generation Managed Package
+# Release a Second-Generation Managed Package
----

 This section outlines how to release second-generation (2GP) Salesforce managed package projects.
 Salesforce.org\'s Release Engineering team practices `CumulusCI Flow <cumulusci_flow>`{.interpreted-text role="doc"}, which incorporates all of these steps.

-# Prerequisites
+## Prerequisites

 This section assumes: